akka/akka-samples/akka-sample-distributed-workers-scala/README.md

 The state of the master is recovered on the standby node in the case of the node being lost through event sourcing.

-Let's now explore the implementation of the `Master` actor in depth.
+Let's now explore the implementation of the `WorkManager` actor in depth.

 ## Work manager in detail

-The `Master` actor is without question the most involved component in this example.
+The `WorkManager` actor is without question the most involved component in this example.
 This is because it is designed to deal with failures.
-While the Akka cluster takes care of restarting the `Master` in case of a failure, we also want to make sure that the new `Master` can arrive at the same state as the failed `Master`.
+While the Akka cluster takes care of restarting the `WorkManager` in case of a failure, we also want to make sure that the new `WorkManager` can arrive at the same state as the failed `WorkManager`.
 We use event sourcing and Akka Persistence to achieve this.

-If the `back-end` node hosting the `Master` actor would crash the Akka Cluster Singleton makes sure it starts up on a different node, but we would also want it to reach the exact same state as the crashed node `Master`.
+If the `back-end` node hosting the `WorkManager` actor would crash the Akka Cluster Singleton makes sure it starts up on a different node, but we would also want it to reach the exact same state as the crashed node `WorkManager`.
 This is achieved through use of event sourcing and [Akka Persistence](http://doc.akka.io/docs/akka/current/scala/persistence.html).

 ### Tracking current work items